45825243/dbt_fundamentals_doodles/README.md

 Let's try to download a picture to github.
 Use `git add dbt_progress.png` and then `git commit -m "Picture of dbt course progress added"` and then `git push origin main` ..
 Success!
 I'm good:)

-One more commit of my doodles and go to bed.
-Tick Commit and `git push origin main`
+One more commit of my doodles and go to bed. `git add .` `git commit -m "Readme edited"` `git push origin main`